zuzzurell/exampletask/README.md

 ```

 ##  Setup Instructions
-1. Add Snowflake Password to Environment Variables
-Add the Snowflake password to your environment variables by updating your .zshrc file.
+1. Add the Snowflake password to your environment variables by updating your .zshrc file.
 Open .zshrc.

 The Snowflake password needs to be provided (will be attached in the mail with the test)